Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Abstract

 \section{Abstract}

-Traditional Business Process Management (BPM) focuses on discrete events and fails to incorporate critical continuous sensor data in cyber-physical environments.
+{Traditional Business Process Management (BPM) focuses on discrete events and fails to incorporate critical continuous sensor data in cyber-physical environments.
 Hybrid declarative specifications, utilizing Signal Temporal Logic (STL), address this limitation by allowing constraints over both discrete events and real-valued signals.
 However, existing work has been limited to monitoring and post-hoc conformance checking.
-This paper introduces a novel Complex Event Processing (CEP)-based execution architecture that enables the real-time execution and enforcement of hybrid declarative models.
+This paper introduces a novel execution architecture based on Complex Event Processing (CEP) that enables the real-time execution and enforcement of hybrid declarative models.
 Our three-layer approach integrates STL-inspired predicates into the execution flow, allowing the system to actively trigger activities and enforce process boundaries based on continuous sensor behavior.
-This approach bridges the gap between hybrid specification and operational control.
+This approach bridges the gap between hybrid specification and operational control.}